rbmanez/TTA-C-Sharp-Projects/README.md

 ![screenshot](screenshots/pic1.png)

 ## Car Insurance Quote
-Genereates a car insurance quote based on a user's input.
+Genereates a car insurance quote based on a user's input and saves the info in a database.
 (HTML, CSS/Bootstrap, C#/ASP.NET MVC, SQL Server)

 [Click here to see the code.](https://github.com/rbmanez/TTA-C-Sharp-Projects/tree/master/CarInsuranceQuote)